prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 2. Add a server-side configuration for each ad unit to Prebid Server Adapter.
 3. Set targeting parameters for the ad units.
 (Optional)
 4. Set the primary adserver for the bid to either DFP or MoPub.
 (Primary ad server is necessary to determine the caching mechanism.)
-5. Set the Host for the bid to AppNexus or Rubicon.
+5. Set the Prebid Server host to AppNexus or Rubicon.
 6. Register the ad units with the adapter to start the bid fetching process.

 ### User-Replaced Macros